Administration

 How can I download a report template?

-The report template will then be downloaded immediately.
+The report template will be downloaded immediately.

 How can I delete a report template?